USD/CAD Candlesticks and Ichimoku Analysis

 - Trend bias: Up

-The greenback ran into renewed selling interest at 1.3388 last month and has dropped again, price broke below previous support at 1.3019 earlier this week, signaling the decline from 1.3599 top has resumed and may extend further weakness to 1.2960-65 and later 1.2900-10, break there would signal the erratic rise from 1.2461 has ended at 1.3599, bring further fall to 1.2850, then towards support at 1.2822 but the pair shall stay well above support at 1.2763 due to near term oversold condition and bring rebound later.
+As the greenback has rebounded after finding support at 1.2969 late last month, suggesting consolidation above this level would be seen and recovery to 1.3250-60 cannot be ruled out, however, if our view that top has been formed at 1.3599 is correct, upside should be limited to 1.3388 resistance and bring another decline later.
+Below 1.3000 would bring retest of 1.2969 but break there is needed to extend the decline from 1.3599 top to 1.2900-10, below there would signal the erratic rise from 1.2461 has ended at 1.3599, bring further fall to 1.2850, then towards support at 1.2822 but the pair shall stay well above support at 1.2763.

-On the weekly chart, despite last month’s brief bounce to 1.3388, as renewed selling interest emerged there and the greenback has dropped again since, suggesting the fall from 1.3599 top is still in progress, hence downside risk remains for further weakness to 1.2960-65, then 1.2900, however, reckon support at 1.2822 would limit downside and key support at 1.2763 should hold on first testing.
+On the weekly chart, as the greenback has recovered after falling marginally to 1.2969, suggesting consolidation above this level would be seen and initial upside risk is for recovery to 1.3200, then 1.3300, however, reckon resistance at 1.3388 would cap upside and bring another decline later.
+Below said support at 1.2969 would extend the fall from 1.3599 to 1.2900 but reckon support at 1.2822 would limit downside and key support at 1.2763 should hold on first testing.
 Looking ahead, only a drop below 1.2763 would signal the rebound from 1.2461 has ended and bring further fall to 1.2654 support first.